Letters patent

-Letters patent (plural form for singular and plural) are a type of legal instrument in the form of a published written order issued by a monarch, president or other head of state, generally granting an office, right, monopoly, title or status to a person or corporation.
-Letters patent can be used for the creation of corporations, government offices, to grant city status or coats of arms.
+Letters patent (plural form for singular and plural) are a type of legal instrument in the form of a published written order issued by a monarch, president or other head of state, generally granting an office or right, or monopoly, title or status to a person or corporation.
+Letters patent can be used for the creation of corporations or government offices, or to grant city status or coats of arms.
 Letters patent are issued for the appointment of representatives of the Crown, such as governors and governors-general of Commonwealth realms, as well as appointing a Royal Commission.
 In the United Kingdom, they are also issued for the creation of peers of the realm.

 A particular form of letters patent has evolved into the modern intellectual property patent (referred to as a utility patent or design patent in United States patent law) granting exclusive rights in an invention or design.
 In this case, it is essential that the written grant should be in the form of a public (patent) document so other inventors can consult it both to avoid infringement (while the patent remains in force) and to understand how to put it into practical use (once the patent rights expire).
 In the Holy Roman Empire, Austrian Empire, and Austria-Hungary, imperial patent was also the highest form of generally binding legal regulations, e.g. Patent of Toleration, Serfdom Patent, etc.

 The opposite of letters patent are letters close (litterae clausae), which are personal in nature and sealed so that only the recipient can read their contents.
 Letters patent are thus comparable to other kinds of open letter in that their audience is wide.
 It is not clear how the contents of letters patent became widely published before collection by the addressee, for example whether they were left after sealing by the king for inspection during a certain period by courtiers in a royal palace, who would disseminate the contents back to the gentry in the shires through normal conversation and social intercourse.
 Today, for example, it is a convention for the British prime minister to announce that they have left a document they wish to enter the public domain "in the library of the House of Commons", where it may be freely perused by all members of parliament.

 Meaning

-Letters patent are so named from the Latin verb patī, patior, 'to lie open, exposed, accessible'.
+Letters patent are so named from the Latin verb patēre, pateo, 'to lie open, exposed, accessible'.
 The originator's seal was attached pendent from the document, so that it did not have to be broken in order for the document to be read.

 They are called "letters" (plural) from their Latin name litterae patentes, used by medieval and later scribes when the documents were written in Latin.
 This loanword preserves the collective plural "letters" (litterae) that the Latin language uses to denote a message as opposed to a single alphabet letter (littera).